About

 Within the Encyclopedia, you can find hundreds of descriptive articles about reproductive medicine, developmental biology, and embryology.
 You can also find thousands of objects such as photographs, microscope slides, and videos.
 Next, you can find dozens of items such as animations, graphics, and timelines that help users visualize topics.
 Finally, with EP Essays, users can find longer articles that help them interpret and apply the history of reproductive medicine, developmental biology, and embryology.

-You can interact with the Embryo Project using social media.
-Follow the project on Facebook, on Twitter, or with our RSS feeds to receive news about people who contribute to the project, improvements to the project, and new items in the Encyclopedia.
-If you see an item in the Encyclopedia that you like, please share it using the social media buttons at the bottom of every page.
-And if you see an error, please use the contact us link at the bottom of each page to notify us so that we can correct it.
+Follow us on Facebook and Twitter and if you see an item in the Encyclopedia that you like, please share it.
+If you see an error, please use the contact link on each page to notify us so that we can correct it.